 The ACA legislation made changes to Medicare.
 One change was more coverage of prescription drug costs.
 It also began paying hospitals for quality of care, not for each test or procedure.
-Trump's health care plans did not address these aspects of the ACA.
+Trump's health care plans did not try to reform these specific aspects of the ACA.

 The reason Obama pushed through the ACA in 2010 was to reduce health care costs.
 The cost of Medicare and Medicaid threatened to eat the budget alive.
-The No. 1 cause of bankruptcy is health care costs, even for those with insurance.
-That's because many policies at the time had annual and lifetime limits that were easily exceeded by chronic illness.
+Health care costs are among the most common reasons for people to claim personal bankruptcy, even for those with insurance.
+Many policies at the time had annual and lifetime limits that were easily exceeded by chronic illness.

 Most of the Act's benefits didn't go into effect until after 2014.
 Obamacare closed the Medicare “doughnut hole.”
-More important, it provides health insurance for everyone.
-That cuts health care costs by allowing more people to afford preventive health care.
+More importantly, the ACA provides health insurance for everyone.
+It slows the rise of national health care costs.
+It allows more people to afford preventive health care.
 They can treat their illnesses before they require expensive emergency room care.
-This slowed the rise of health care costs.
-For more, see Cost of Obamacare.
-(Source: "Report of the Trustees," Health and Human Services, 2009.)

 Deficit and Debt